seangeleno/rural_dictionary/README.md

   -  A working full-stack application, built by you, hosted somewhere on the internet
   - A link to your hosted working app in the URL section of your Github repo
   - A git repository hosted on Github, with a link to your hosted project, and frequent commits dating back to the very beginning of the project.
 Commit early, commit often.
-  - A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
+  - A README.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
-  - Wireframes of your app, hosted somewhere & linked in your readme
+  - Wireframes of your app, hosted somewhere & linked in your README
-  - A link in your readme.md to the publically-accessible user stories you created
+  - A link in your README.md to the publically-accessible user stories you created

 Suggested Ways to Get Started